-Retrospective: The Veranda
+Retrospective The Veranda Courtyard

 The two homes were combined by Herbert “Peter” Pulitzer, the former husband of fashion designer Lilly Pulitzer and grandson to Joseph Pulitzer of Pulitzer Prize fame.
 In 1978, the space was transformed into what is now The Veranda.